No Big Rate Surprise with the FOMC

 In these circumstances, the Federal Reserve will employ all available tools to promote economic recovery and to preserve price stability.
 The Committee will maintain the target range for the federal funds rate at 0 to 1/4 percent and continues to anticipate that economic conditions are likely to warrant exceptionally low levels of the federal funds rate for an extended period.

-3 Responses to “No Big Rate Surprise with the FOMC”
+6 thoughts on “No Big Rate Surprise with the FOMC

 Today’s statement from the Fed restate’s their commitment to purchasing MBS and agency debt… however, it could be a drop in the bucket against a strong current of rising mortgage rates.
 I half expected rates to improve a little today since the Fed said they believe “inflation will remain subdued for some time”…perhaps Wall St doesn’t buy it?